viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 ### Building the application

-I'm using Vitis Classic 2024.1 in thus tutorial.
-Nevertheless, the same steps work also in Vitis 2023.1 or Vitis Classic 2023.2.
+I'm using Vitis Classic 2024.1 in this tutorial.
+Nevertheless, the same steps work also in Vitis 2023.1 and Vitis Classic 2023.2.

 Start Vitis Classic 2024.1.
 Create a new platform project using the HW export XSA file we just generated.